The CDC lists these symptoms of COVID-19:

-Check with the healthcare provider before showing up at a medical facility.
+Before showing up at a medical facility, check in first.
 If your health plan offers medical advice by telephone, call them.
-If you don't have that option, don't just show up at an urgent care or emergency room -- call ahead first.
+If you don't have that option, don't just show up at an urgent care or emergency room -- call ahead, if possible, to let them know it's suspected COVID-19.
 It is vital that health facilities have time to prepare before you arrive, to protect staff and the other patients from potential infection.
-They may direct you to test in the parking lot, or somewhere else besides the ER, in order to protect people coming in for treatment for other medical problems.

-People with mild or moderate symptoms of COVID-19 can take supportive care steps to manage this disease - although they should seek medical attention ASAP if any of the danger signs of severe disease are present.
+What if I'm not that sick?
+People with mild or moderate symptoms of COVID-19 can take steps to manage this disease (supportive care) while staying home.
+Seek medical attention ASAP if any of the danger signs of severe disease are present, though.

 Supportive care includes:

-If you - or someone in your home - had what you think was a mild case of COVID-19, and got better, when is it safe to consider it a full recovery?
+If you - or someone in your home - had COVID-19 and got better, when is it safe to consider it a full recovery?
 Check with your / their healthcare provider!
-The current CDC guidelines are:
+The CDC's current advice is: